danielbodnar/awesome-stars/BY-LANG.md

 ## Swift

+- [jasonjmcghee/rem](https://github.com/jasonjmcghee/rem) - An open source approach to locally record and enable searching everything you view on your Mac.
 - [inket/stts](https://github.com/inket/stts) - A simple macOS app for monitoring the status of cloud services
 - [vsaravind007/nodeScratchpad](https://github.com/vsaravind007/nodeScratchpad) - Evaluate Nodejs Code Snippets From Menubar! :computer:
 - [daniel-sanche/KubeMonitor](https://github.com/daniel-sanche/KubeMonitor) - KubeMonitor is a macOS app that displays information about your active Kubernetes cluster in your menu bar